FelixOnline/v2/content/articles/2012-3-13-sri-lankas-killing-fields.md

 subtitle: >
   A sequel to the Channel 4 documentary
 date: "2012-03-13 15:44:16 +0000"

 # Attributes from Felix Online V1
 id: "2342"
 old_path: /comment/2342/sri-lankas-killing-fields
 aliases:
  - /comment/2342/sri-lankas-killing-fields
+imported: true
+comments:
+ - This is the real truth and the people who talk about the last days of the war Look and justifyhttpwwwyoutubecomwatchvsfXbvlte8OQfeatureyoutubehttpwwwyoutubecomwatchvizpdshu24UIfeatureyoutubehttpwwwyoutubecomwatchfeatureplayer_embeddedvvlwoHyO6klghttpwwwyoutubecomwatchfeatureplayer_embeddedv85WMUJ9tC8httpwwwyoutubecomwatchvZniJ4G6usFkhttpwwwyoutubecomwatchvsfXbvlte8OQfeatureyoutubehttpwwwdefencelknewaspfnamelies_agreed_upon_20110801httpwwwdefencelkenglishasphttpwwwslnewsonlinenetLTTE_Atrocities_20060803_Muttur_MassacrehtmhttpmbinmwordpresscomkattankudymosquemassacreAt the time of watching Sri Lankas Killing Fields video i got tears on my eyesRealiteeDo you mean to say that we should disregard what the Channel Four a reputed news

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - ygr12

+# Homepage control params
 headline: true
 featured: true